haberdashPI/Weber.jl/docs/src/trial_guide.md

 [`await_response`](@ref) wait for a particular event to occur (such as a key press) before they begin.

-### Guidlines for low-latency trials
+### Guidlines for low-latency moments

-Weber aims to present trials at low latencies for accurate experiments.
+Weber aims to present moments at low latencies for accurate experiments.

 To maintain low latency, as much of the experimental logic as possible should be precomputed, outside of trial moments, during [setup-time](@ref setup_time).
-The following operations are generally safe to perform during a moment:
+The following operations are definitely safe to perform during a moment:

 1. Calls to [`play`](@ref) to present a sound
 2. Calls to [`display`](@ref) to present a visual.
 3. Calls to [`record`](@ref) to save something to a data file (usually after any calls to [`play`](@ref) or [`display`](@ref))

-Note that Julia compiles functions on demand (known as JIT compilation), which can lead to very slow runtimes the first time a function runs.
+Note that Julia compiles functions on demand (known as just-in-time or JIT compilation), which can lead to very slow runtimes the first time a function runs.
 To minimize JIT compilation during an experiment, any functions called directly by a moment are first precompiled.

 !!! warning "Keep Moments Short"

     Long running moments will lead to latency issues.
 Make sure all functions that run in a moment terminate relatively quickly.

+!!! warning "Play sounds after a delay."

+    To get the most accurate timing when playing a sound make sure it occurs by itself, during a moment that has some non-zero delta.
+That is, do not call `moment(play,mysound)`, *do* call `moment(SOA,play,mysound)`.
+This
+    ensures that there is sufficient time to prepare the sound for presentation so that it occurs exactly when you want it to.
+The exact amount of delay necessary to play the sound accurately will depend on your hardware and operating system.

+!!! warning "Sync visuals to the refresh rate."

+    Visuals synchronize to the screen refresh rate.
+You can find more details about this in the documentation of [`display`](@ref)

 ## Compound Moments

 You can create more complicated moments by concatenating simpler moments together using the `>>` operator or `moment(momoment1,moment2,...)`.

 A concatenation of moments starts immediately, proceeding through each of the moments in order.
 This is useful for playing several moments in parallel.
 For